-Question M. If you're subject to apportionment, Oregon sales is the amount of Oregon total insurance sales entered on Schedule AP-1, line 21, column (A).
-If you're not subject to apportionment, compute your Oregon sales as if you were subject to apportionment, using Schedule AP-1, lines 18 through 20, column (A).
+Question M. If you're subject to apportionment, Oregon sales is the amount of Oregon total insurance sales entered on Schedule OR-AP, part 1, line 21, column (A).
+If you're not subject to apportionment, compute your Oregon sales as if you were subject to apportionment, using Schedule OR-AP, part 1, lines 18 through 20, column (A).
 See the instructions for the insurance sales factor.